Retaliation Lawyer Austin and Houston, Texas

-When you suspect retaliation, you can certainly speak to your human resources manager to try and get a written explanation as to why you have had specific changes made to your job.
+When you suspect retaliation, you can certainly speak to your human resources manager to try and get a written explanation as to why adverse actions were taken.
 It may be possible that an employer has a perfectly valid answer for their decisions.

-Most people who notice unfavorable actions being taken shortly after protected activities can probably safely assume the decisions were indeed intended to be retaliatory.
-You should still make sure to contact a discrimination lawyer to discuss the specifics of your situation and the best way to proceed.
+Most people who notice unfavorable actions being taken shortly after protected activities can probably assume the decisions were intended to be retaliatory.
+You should still contact a discrimination lawyer to discuss the specifics of your situation and the best way to proceed.

 Contact a Texas Retaliation Attorney Today

-Leichter Law Firm PC is committed to helping employees in Texas harmed by the actions of their employers.
-You can have our lawyers provide a complete evaluation of your case as soon as you call 1-833-OT-WAGES or contact us online to receive a 100% confidential consultation.
+Leichter Law Firm is committed to helping employees in Texas harmed by the actions of their employers.
+You can have our lawyers provide a complete evaluation of your case as soon as you call (512) 495-9995 or contact us online to receive a 100% free and confidential consultation.